Eileithyia Cave

-Eileithyia Cave (also the Cave of Eileithyia) was a sacred cave dedicated to the goddess of childbirth, Eileithyia, on the island of Crete, that was used from the Neolithic era to the Roman, with worship flourishing in the Late Minoan period.
+Eileithyia Cave (also the Cave of Eileithyia) was a sacred cave dedicated to the goddess of childbirth, Eileithyia, on the island of Crete.
+The site was used from the Neolithic to the Roman era, with worship flourishing in the Late Minoan period.
+It is located 1 km south of the town of Amnisos.

+Description

 It has been suggested that rock formations within the cave resemble female figures, most prominently a stalagmite in the centre that appears as a standing female.

-Geography

-The cave is located one kilometer south of the town of Amnisos.